- Analysing a roller coaster ride

 - ds, dx and dy are related by Pythagoras' theorem, which we can write as:

-Taking ds, dx and dy and dividing each by dt gives us various velocities:
+Taking ds, dx and dy and dividing each of them by dt gives us various velocities:

 - ds/dt represents the velocity, v, along the curve